alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/wcf-client-proxies-created-by-wcf-and-timeout.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb7.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image7.png)

 The reason behind this structure is: WCF Proxy abstracts the call to the server with a channel, but if it becomes corrupted, as example when timeout occurs, we need to recreate another valid proxy to communicate with the server.
 The problem is that now I need to instruct all controllers to use the new proxy.
 If I use another proxy that wraps WCF proxy, I can simply return that proxy to the controller, and let it manage wcf proxy recreation in case of CommucationException.
-Letâ€™s see how the WcfProxyInterceptor works
+Let's see how the WcfProxyInterceptor works

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 internal class WcfProxyInterceptor : IInterceptor